Daemon-Macklin/Daemon-Macklin.github.io/README.md

 ## Dev

-Run `mkdocs serve` to start the dev server
+Run `mkdocs serve` to start the dev server.